MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 With Fabric you can access firewall enabled Azure Data Lake Gen 2 accounts securely.
 Fabric workspaces that have a workspace identity can securely access Azure Data Lake Gen 2 accounts with public network access enabled, from selected virtual networks and IP addresses.
 You can limit ADLS gen 2 access to specific Fabric workspaces.
 For more information, see [Trusted workspace access](../security/security-trusted-workspace-access.md).

 > [!NOTE]
-> Fabric workspace identities can only be created in workspaces associated with a Fabric capacity (F64 or higher).
+> Fabric workspace identities can only be created in workspaces associated with a Fabric F SKU capacity.
 For information about buying a Fabric subscription, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription.md).

 #### Managed Private Endpoints